magnuspalmblad/NGP/README.md

 The "plots.R" makes pretty visualizations from the simulations using ggplot2.
 It also uses multidimensional linear regression to determine the relative discrimination power of the different amino acids.
 This R script was used to produce the figures in the JPR technical note describing the generic simulations of single-molecule/next-generation proteomics.

+The "plot_cleavage_comparisons.R" analyzes and plots results from six matching 100X matching simulations (same 100 selections of 4, 5 and 6 amino acids), comparing the relative discrimination power of the 20 amino acids for trypsin (cleavage C-termially or R and K, not before P) and CNBr (C-terminally of M) with 0 or 1 missed cleavage allowed.

 The scripts are written in R for maximum readability.
 For deeper simulations, refactoring in C/C++ will likely be beneficial.